EMH333/esbuild-svelte/README.md

 }).catch(() => process.exit(1))
 ```

-The examples folder of this repository is a great starting off point as well if you change the `require('../index')` in the buildscript to `require('esbuild-svelte')`.
+The examples folder of this repository is a great starting off point for a "complete" project.

 ### CSS Output